 W : Wind load value

-Cf : Aerodynamic load coefficient (determining the wind coefficient depends on the geometry of the building and wind route.)
+Cf : Aerodynamic load coefficient (the determination of the load coefficient depends on the building geometry and wind direction)

-There is an inertia created by the wind loads exposed by the buildings.
-The value of such inertia is calculated with the formula below.
+There is an inertia caused by the wind loads to which the structures are exposed.
+This inertia value is calculated using the following formula.

-Window sizes and type of reinforcement sheets to be used are determined with the calculations of average wind load in the area and the inertia.
+The window dimensions and the types of reinforcement steel to be used are determined on the basis of the calculations of average wind load of the region and inertia.